hashicorp/vault/website/source/api/auth/ldap/index.html.md

 general information about the usage and operation of the LDAP backend, please see the [Vault LDAP backend documentation](/docs/auth/ldap.html).

-This documentation assumes the Generic backend is mounted at the `/auth/ldap` path in Vault.
+This documentation assumes the LDAP backend is mounted at the `/auth/ldap` path in Vault.
 Since it is possible to mount secret backends at any location, please update your API calls accordingly.